Don't settle for a storyboarding "solution" that only solves the problem of: I can't draw.

-With FrameForge Previz Studio, we literally went back to drawing board to examine storyboarding's original premise: how can we improve the value of preproduction to ensure that shoots goes as smoothly as possible, costs are controlled, creativity is enhanced, and the resulting products are the best they can possible.
+With FrameForge Previz Studio, we literally went back to drawing board to examine storyboarding's original premise: how can we improve the value of preproduction to ensure that shoots goes as smoothly as possible, costs are controlled, creativity is enhanced, and the resulting products are the best they can possibly be.

 The answer seemed obvious to us.
-What filmmakers needed is not a better way to draw, but a better way to prepare fo the shoot itself.
-And what better way could there be than giving you your locations in a virtual 3D world with optically accurate cameras, and literally let you pre-shoot your film inside your computer.
+What filmmakers needed is not a better way to draw, but a better way to prepare for the shoot itself.
+And what better way could there be than giving you your locations in a virtual 3D film studio with optically accurate cameras and all your actors, and literally let you pre-shoot your film inside your computer?

 - Starting from the script, you have an idea for a shot and assemble the set or location in FrameForge simply by starting from one of its dressed stock sets or using its extensive object library to create the space you will be shooting in.